NET-BYU/networking-course/_labs/concurrent-http-server.md

 ## Objectives

-- Learn how to use threading and processes in Python.
+- Learn how to use threading, thread pools, and select in Python.

 - Learn how to make an HTTP server concurrent.